CUBRID/cubrid-manual/en/security.rst

 The key file separated during backup can be given as the key file for restoration by using the **\\-\\-keys-file-path** option (restoredb).
 If the valid key file does not exist in the specified path, restore fails.

 If the \\-\\-keys-file-path option is not given, the key file to be used is searched according to the following priority.
-If the valid key file cannot be found, recovery fails.
+If the valid key file cannot be found, restore fails.

 *Key file classification*